Ghostbusters (2016 video game): Reception

 Ghostbusters received strongly negative reviews, according to the review aggregation website Metacritic; the site acknowledged it as being the worst-reviewed game of 2016, noting that unlike the film (which "somewhat delivered what it promised"), the game "asks that you fork over even more cash for what reviewers described as a humorless slog."

-Polygon's Justin McElroy agrued that the PS4 version was "the most gruelingly insipid dual-stick shooter" he had ever reviewed, lacking variety insofar that it was a "perfect prison of monotony from which no fun could ever escape."
+Polygon's Justin McElroy argued that the PS4 version was "the most gruelingly insipid dual-stick shooter" he had ever reviewed, lacking variety insofar that it was a "perfect prison of monotony from which no fun could ever escape."
 He criticized the game's poor characterization and humor, joking that it made a commercial for Ghostbusters cereal "look like a 4K Blu-ray transfer of the 1984 film by comparison", and concluded that the game was a "deplorable, cynical bit of licensed drivel that wouldn't be worth the $50 asking price if the instruction manual were printed on a $50 bill."
 GameSpot was similarly critical of the same PS4 version, noting a lack of variety in gameplay, environments and enemy design, but did praise the soundtrack for "[evoking] the proper nostalgia".
 GameSpot felt that the previous Sanctum of Slime game was marginally better, and concluded that "Ghostbusters has rare moments when it doesn't feel like an utter waste of time.
 But it's mostly a bizarre slog through mostly empty, overly cumbersome levels full of extreme repetition."

 Three days after the game was released, FireForge Games filed for bankruptcy and ended up being approximately $12 million in debt.